-The past year has seen a number of encouraging developments for brand owners confronting registry piracy in the PRC, including greater proactivity on the part of the PRC Trademark Office (“TMO”) in rejecting bad faith trademark application and the TMO becoming more receptive to brand owners reports drawing attention to bad faith applications still undergoing preliminary examination.
+The past year has seen a number of encouraging developments for brand owners confronting registry piracy in the PRC, including greater proactivity on the part of the PRC Trademark Office (“TMO”) in rejecting bad faith trademark applications and the TMO becoming more receptive to brand owners’ reports drawing attention to bad faith applications in the process of preliminary examination.

 Rejection of Bad Faith Applications

 The November 2019 amendments to the Trademark Law provided authorities with stronger tools for rejecting and invalidating bad faith trademark filings (for an overview of the amendments, see SIPS update here), the most significant of which was the addition of the following language in Article 4:

 “Bad faith trademark registration applications not made for the purpose of using the trademark shall be rejected”.

 Shortly before the law entered into effect, the Several Regulations on Standardizing the Application and Registration of Trademarks (“Standardization Regulations”) were promulgated, clarifying the TMO’s ex officio powers to reject bad faith trademark applications, i.e., without third parties having to first file oppositions.
 (See SIPS update on the Standardization Regulations here).
 During 2020, the TMO also began rejecting pirate applications – allegedly in the hundreds of thousands – and publishing some of its decisions doing so online.
 In November 2020, the China National Intellectual Property Administration (“CNIPA”) reported having commenced a campaign targeting online ads for the sale of trademark registrations, leading to the deletion of ads for over 1.6 million marks held by 2,500 warehousers.

 Prior to amendment of the Trademark Law, officials had indicated plans to create a database of bad faith actors intended for sharing among the TMO, the TRAD and the Beijing courts.